Tumult97/Obsidian-Files/Review/Notes/Outtakes/Outtakes.md

 - Try to be less negative and keep personal life out of work
 	- Don't talk to others about feeling on going to a certain place for example or talk about heavy emotional issues
 - Try to mute more when needed in teams and discord
+- Provide more context with queries and questions

+## Joshua
+- Accept criticism as way to improve code based on the context
 -